serenity-is/docs/tutorials/movies/updating_serenity_packages.md

 > Update-Package Serenity.CodeGenerator

 Serenity.CodeGenerator is also installed in MovieTutorial.Web project.

-> For versions before Serenity 2.1, you should also update Serenity.Script package
-> > Update-Package Serenity.Script

-> Serenity.Script package contains three assemblies: *Serenity.Script.Imports*, *Serenity.Script.Core* and *Serenity.Script.UI*, so this updates them all.

 > During updates, if NuGet asks to override changes in some script files, you can safely say yes unless you did manual modifications to Serenity script files (which i suggest you avoid).